Safety instructions for fume extraction (in accordance with EN ISO 21904-1:2020)

-From the first time it is used, the unit contains harmful dust that can settle on surfaces and get into the ambient air.
+From the first time it is used, the device contains harmful dust that can settle on surfaces and get into the ambient air.
 They can damage the respiratory system when inhaled.

 Check and wear your personal protective equipment.